semrush/intergalactic/website/docs/data-display/line-chart/line-chart-d3-code.md

 ## Curve

-To get smoothed lines, you need to transfer curve with the required rounding method to the chart.
+To get curved lines, transfer `curve` property with the required rounding method to the chart.
 You can find all available methods in the [d3 Curves documentation](https://github.com/d3/d3-shape#curves).

 ::: sandbox